Proactive mindfulness: How do we engage with life?

 This kind of contemplation is not divorced from real life.
 Moment by moment, it gives us space to be ourselves, as well as space for a mindful connection with others.

-The podcast features stimulating conversations with therapists, mindfulness practitioners, and other thoughtful people.
+See more of this site’s contents through the menu top of the page, including more ideas, mindfulness exercises, etc. The podcast features stimulating conversations with therapists, mindfulness practitioners, and other thoughtful people.